jonathanmcdaniel/SE577/README.md

 ## Notes to Instructor
 Changes have been made and will still need to be made to the system that deviate from what was orginally documented in deliverables 1 and 2.
 Updated documentation will be provided as part of our final submission.

+## Final Project Build Instructions (Team 4)
+* These instructions are very similar to the original build instructions.

+1. Clone this Repo or download a zip file.

+2. Download the latest version of [Postgres](https://www.postgresql.org/download/) for your OS.
+Install with the default options and remember the admin password you set.

+3. Open pgAdmin 4 (this comes with Postgres) and create a new database called "TrainDemo".

+4. run `init_tables.sql` and `init_tables_user.sql` then `init_data.sql` and `init_data_groups.sql` on your new database.
+This populates our database with some initial tables and data.
+The easiest way to run queries is with Query Tool (`Tools > Query Tool`) in pgAdmin 4.

+5. Update `src/main/resources/application.properties` with your Postgres password.
+Make sure not to commit changes to this file to source control.

+6. Add your GitHub `client-id` and `client-secret` to your `application.properites`.
+See the "Authentication" section.

+7. Run the project in IntelliJ, Eclipse, or on the command line with
+       ```
+       mvnw clean package
+       java -jar target/TrainDemo-0.0.1-SNAPSHOT.jar
+       ```
+8. Visit `localhost:8080` in a browser.

 ## Getting Started

 1. Fork this repository.